 While drinking and driving is known to be a dangerous behavior, a DUI is still one of the most frequent criminal offenses.
 Many people seem to think that drinking a few beers and getting behind the wheel for a 10-minute drive home can do no harm, but truth be told, getting a DUI can affect your life in more ways than you can imagine.

 It’s not just about getting a fine or having your driving privileges suspended.
 A DUI also means court appearances, paying higher insurance premiums, or being forced to go to DUI school, to correct your behavior.
 All of these things mean money and, above all, time lost.
 If you are someone looking to build their career, spending that much time worrying about court hearings or doing community service can really slow down your professional growth.
+Nonetheless, these cases are inevitable so it would be best to have a contact number of the best DUI attorney.
 But, before going into the many ways a DUI can affect your life, do you know how a DUI is issued?

 Who can get a DUI?

 DUI (driving under the influence) is a criminal offense that translates into operating a motor vehicle under the influence of alcohol or other drugs.
 By drugs, I don’t only mean recreational drugs, but also prescription medications that can affect your driving skills, as well as over-the-counter drugs.
 “Many people believe that they can only get a DUI while driving a car, but in some states, you can get a DUI while driving farm machinery, a carriage, riding a horse, or driving a golf cart.” explains a DUI attorney San Diego based.

 While every case can have its particularities, here’s what usually happens when a police officer stops you if they suspect you have been driving under the influence: